NESTCollaboration/nestpy/README.md

-# nestpy (alpha status)
+# nestpy (beta status)

 [![Build Status](https://travis-ci.org/NESTCollaboration/nestpy.svg?branch=master)](https://travis-ci.org/NESTCollaboration/nestpy)
 [![DOI](https://zenodo.org/badge/140174447.svg)](https://zenodo.org/badge/latestdoi/140174447)
 [![PyPi version](https://pypip.in/v/nestpy/badge.png)](https://pypi.org/project/nestpy/)
 [![PyPi downloads](https://pypip.in/d/nestpy/badge.png)](https://crate.io/packages/nestpy/)

+These are the Python bindings for the [NEST library](https://github.com/NESTCollaboration/nest), which provides a direct wrapping of functionality.
+The library is not Pythonic at this point but just uses the existing naming conventions from the C++ library.

-These are the Python bindings for the [NEST library](https://github.com/NESTCollaboration/nest).
-You do not have to have NEST already installed to use this package.
+You do *not* have to have NEST already installed to use this package.

 ## Installing from PyPI

-For 64-bit Linux systems, instally 'nestpy' should just require running:
+For 64-bit Linux or Mac systems, instally 'nestpy' should just require running:

 ```
 pip install nestpy